tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 _Udacity Artificial Intelligence Nanodegree, July 2017_
 # Project 3: Implement a Planning Search
 The **goal** of this project is to build a planning search agent that finds the optimal shipping routes for an air cargo transport system.
+This is a classical planning problem.

 The project includes basic skeletons for the classes and functions needed, but students must complete the missing pieces described below.

+In Part 1 of the project, we implement non-heuristics planning methods.
+We then run uninformed planning searches on the Air Cargo planning problems using breadth first search (BFS), depth first graph search, uniform cost search, and few other variations.

+In Part 2 of the project, we implement domain-independent heuristics to guide the search.
+And we analyze the results in Part 3.

+Part 4 is a separate reseach paper highlighting important historic milestones in the development of AI planned search techniques.

 <p>&nbsp;</p>